starfysh-tech/gif-capture-fun/README.md

 ## What technologies are used for this project?

-This project is built with .
+This project is built with:

-- Vite
+-   **Vite**: A fast build tool for modern web development.
-- TypeScript
+-   **TypeScript**: A strongly typed superset of JavaScript.
-- React
+-   **React**: A JavaScript library for building user interfaces.
-- shadcn-ui
+-   **shadcn-ui**: A collection of accessible and reusable UI components built with Radix UI and Tailwind CSS.
-- Tailwind CSS
+-   **Tailwind CSS**: A utility-first CSS framework.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/4e823470-ba4c-4476-a774-471ecc27c0f9) and click on Share -> Publish.
+For more details, see the [Lovable documentation](https://docs.lovable.dev/publishing).

 ## I want to use a custom domain - is that possible?